WHAT IS UNITED PRIDE?

 - Attend and/or sponsor events throughout the year

-- Donate to United Way in support of LGBT programs
+- Donate to United Way in support of LGBTQ programs

 Homelessness (Crisis Support): Every year in Chicago, almost 9,800 youth experience homelessness.
-Up to 40% are LGBT.
+Up to 40% are LGBTQ.

-Health: 3 out of 4 new cases of HIV in Chicago continue to be within the LGBT community.
+Health: 3 out of 4 new cases of HIV in Chicago continue to be within the LGBTQ community.

-Bullying: 80% of LGBT students report being harassed because of their sexual or gender identity.
+Bullying: 80% of LGBTQ students report being harassed because of their sexual or gender identity.

-Among the United Way partners helping to serve the needs of the LGBT community in the areas of education, income, health and basic needs are:
+Among the United Way partners helping to serve the needs of the LGBTQ community in the areas of education, income, health and basic needs are:

 - 360 Youth Services

 - Corporate partners such as Comcast, NBC Universal, Ernest & Young LLP, Edelman, Exelon, KPMG, Northern Trust, PWC and more